 Return on Equity (ROE)

-Refers to items controlled by the enterprise as a result of past events and from which future economic benefits are expected to flow to the entity.
-Examples include property, plant and equipment, investment in subsidiaries/associates and cash & cash
+Refers to items controlled by the companies from which future economic benefits are expected to flow to the companies.
+Examples include property, plant and equipment, investment in subsidiaries/associates and cash & cash equivalent.

-Refers to the shareholders’ interest in the enterprise after deducting all its liabilities from its assets.
 Total equity comprises mainly share capital, retained earnings and other reserves.
-For Singapore branches of foreign-incorporated enterprises, head office accounts (i.e. the net amount owed by Singapore branches to the foreign head offices) are used as proxies for their equity.
+For Singapore branches of foreign-incorporated companies, the net amount owed by Singapore branches to the foreign head offices are used as proxies for their equity.